What travel insurance do I need when visiting Norway?

 You are advised to check that your travel insurance for Norway allows you to obtain certified documents from embassies and consulates.
 You may also wish to ensure that your travel insurance policy for Norway includes additional coverage options: care for children under the age of 18, advance repatriation of other insured parties, and much more.

-By plane: Norway has several international airports, and you will find regular flights to and from over 140 cities around the world.
-You can, for example, book a flight to Oslo Airport, but also to Bergen, Kristiansand, Moss, Sandefjord, Stavanger, Tromsø or Trondheim.
-From the United States you will be able to enjoy a direct flight, while you will require a stopover if you are coming from Australia or New Zealand.
+By plane: Norway has several international airports and you will find regular flights to and from over 140 cities around the world.
+You can, for example, book a flight to Oslo Airport, but also Bergen, Kristiansand, Moss, Sandefjord, Stavanger, Tromsø, or Trondheim.
+From the United States, you will be able to enjoy a direct flight, while you will require a stopover if you are coming from Australia or New Zealand.

-To reach the city centre from Oslo Airport you can take the Flytoget Airport Express Train, offering a very short journey of 20 minutes.
+To reach the city center from Oslo Airport you can take the Flytoget Airport Express train, which will get you there in only 20 minutes.

 By train: the Oslo-Copenhagen connection runs several times a week.
-You will also find plenty of trains going to other Scandinavian countries (Finland, Sweden).
+You will also find plenty of trains going to other Scandinavian countries such as Finland and Sweden.
 Norway’s highly advanced rail network will allow you easy access to other European cities.

-By bus: there are multiple routes between Norway and Finland, Sweden, Russia and Denmark.
-There are buses almost every hour from Copenhagen and Göteborg to Oslo.
+By bus: there are multiple routes between Norway and Finland, Sweden, Russia, and Denmark.
+There are buses almost every hour from Copenhagen and Gothenburg to Oslo.

 Advice on health and vaccinations

-Remember to pack warm clothes whatever the season, as well as clothing suited to rain.
+Remember to pack warm clothes whatever the season, as well as waterproof clothing.

 A large country adored by nature lovers, Norway has plenty to offer throughout the year - be it skiing and trips through its winter wonderland landscape in the colder months, or its stunning woodlands in summer.

 -Oslo is a modern city and a great starting point for your visit.
-Enjoy the museums, restaurants and beautiful parks of the Norwegian capital.
-Among the must-see attractions are the famous Holmenkollen ski jump, the new Opera House and the Norwegian Folk Museum on the peninsular of Bygdøy.
+Enjoy the museums, restaurants, and beautiful parks of the Norwegian capital.
+Among the must-see attractions are the famous Holmenkollen ski jump, the new Opera House, and the Norwegian Folk Museum on the peninsula of Bygdøy.

 -The deepest fjord in Norway is also the longest in Europe.
 The Sognefjord can be viewed from land or during a cruise.
-If you have the chance, don’t miss out on a visit to Geirangerfjord, Lysefjord and Nærøyfjord.
+If you have the chance, don’t miss out on a visit to Geirangerfjord, Lysefjord, and Nærøyfjord either.

--Hire a car and set off in search of Telemark, a 100% traditional region whose authenticity will capture your heart.
+-Hire a car and set off in search of Telemark, a 100 percent traditional region - its authenticity will capture your heart.

 -One of the main reasons to visit Norway is, of course, to admire the wonders of the midnight sun and the aurora borealis (northern lights).
 To see the midnight sun, you will have to head beyond the polar circle between April and the end of July.
-The aurora borealis are caused by solar flares.
-They are best seen in the middle of the countryside, from February to April.
+The aurora borealis are caused by solar flares and are best seen in the middle of the countryside between February and April.

-It is recommended that you remain particularly vigilant when hiking in the mountain ranges: check the weather, arm yourself with local maps and a torch, inform someone of your departure and itinerary before leaving…
+It is recommended that you remain particularly vigilant when hiking in the mountain ranges: check the weather, arm yourself with local maps and a torch, and inform someone of your departure and itinerary before leaving.

-Shops are generally open from 9am to 5pm (sometimes 4pm).
-In the bigger towns and cities, some shops close at 6 or 8pm; in particular the supermarkets.
+Shops are generally open from 9 am to 5 pm (sometimes 4 pm).
+In the bigger towns and cities, some shops close at 6 pm or 8 pm, particularly supermarkets.

 English is widely spoken in Norway, even outside the major cities.